blalyasar/pandas_for_everyone/training/README.md

-Notebooks larda yorum açıklamaları Türkçe'dir.
+Notebooks used to do live teachings